prjacobson/prjacobson.github.io/docs/_pages/standardmodel.md

 * For the Higgs, I wanted a color similar to the pink I'd chosen for the vector bosons.

 This poster doesn't explicitly label fermions, assumes natural units by eschewing a $$/c^2$$, and skips labeling values as mass, charge, or spin.
 These choices were intentional, primarily for aesthetics.
-The poster was designed to be printed on 28"×22" paper, the file is availible [here](https://github.com/prjacobson/prjacobson.github.io/blob/4819335f1f0f11d29d6fb0c27d82be3b428f9f05/docs/files/Standard-Model-Poster.pdf) if you'd like one for yourself.
+The poster was designed to be printed on 28"×22" paper, the file is available [here](https://github.com/prjacobson/prjacobson.github.io/blob/4819335f1f0f11d29d6fb0c27d82be3b428f9f05/docs/files/Standard-Model-Poster.pdf) if you'd like one for yourself.